basementstudio/commerce-toolkit/packages/shopify-helpers/README.md

 # @bsmnt/shopify-helpers

-Internal, legacy use only.
-Although you can install at your risk:
+Internal use only (for now).
+Install at your risk:

 ```zsh
 yarn add @bsmnt/shopify-helpers